cs3org/OCM-API/IETF-OCM.md

 every recognised digest match the body; a single match alongside a recognised mismatch MUST be treated as an integrity failure.

-Verifiers MUST locate the ocm-labeled entry and verify only that one.
+Verifiers MUST identify the OCM signature by its `tag="ocm"` parameter, examining the parameters of each member of the `Signature-Input` field and disregarding the dictionary labels.
-If multiple `ocm` signatures are present, the entire message MUST be rejected.
-Verifiers MUST reject requests for which no ocm-labeled entry is present.
-Other labels MAY coexist (e.g. proxy-attached signatures) but verifiers MUST NOT process them as part of OCM signature processing.
+Verifiers MUST verify only that signature.
+If more than one signature carries `tag="ocm"`, the entire message MUST be rejected.
+Verifiers MUST reject requests in which no signature carries `tag="ocm"`.
+Signatures without `tag="ocm"` MAY coexist (e.g. proxy-attached signatures) but verifiers MUST NOT process them as part of OCM signature processing.